microsoft/RTVS-docs/installation.md

 * Visual Studio 2015 Professional
 * Visual Studio 2015 Enterprise

 Please go to Help / About to check your version of Visual Studio.
-It should be VS 2015 or VS 2015 with Update 3 and higher.
+It should say Visual Studio 2015 with Update 3 and higher.

 The current version of Visual Studio 2015 is Update 3, and contains important bug fixes that RTVS uses.
 If you do not have Update 3, you can install it from